 Gyrofrequency and sun - the cause is one and the same

 When AM broadcast first began in 1909, the effects of broadcast and electron precipitation may have had little effect before the broadcast boom in 1920.
 When AM really took off, the energy sent through the ionosphere caused electron precipitation and the production of NO2 to deplete the ozone layer in the northern polar region causing the temperature to rise through the greenhouse effect.
 This took place up until the mid 40's when television came on which clamped the energy flow and allowed the electron precipitation to calm.
 As the ozone layer repaired it' self in the north the temperature dropped back down for five years until the early 50's when the interaction between ozone depletion and creation found equilibrium.
-Yet along with electron outflows came ions that flow up the 'closed' magnetic field lines connecting the magnetosphere to the conjugate hemisphere and up the 'open' magnetic lines where it takes 11-12 years or so for the O+ ion particles to reach the sun where it injects as O+ ion gas into the convective region where electrons are eager to equalize any imbalance in polarity.
+Yet along with electron outflows came ions that flow up the 'closed' magnetic field lines connecting the magnetosphere to the conjugate hemisphere.
+Up 'open' magnetic lines cyclotron maser heating of solar particles works it's way up the solar wind.
+It takes 11-12 years or so for syclotron maser heating of particles to reach the sun.
 This in turn forms sunspots and throws more solar particles back at earth causing a SPE (Solar Proton Event) which also depletes ozone.
 The rise and fall of the sunspot cycle can be seen to follow the same rise and fall in temperature ending in the late 50's just 11 years earlier, because the cause is one and the same.
 This gyro energy is observed heating particles in the solar wind and boiling the photosphere of the sun.
 If AM broadcast had no effect on the sun, you would have been likely to see a flat line from the early 50's to the mid 70's when FM radio came over the airwaves.

 The Final Rise